SKPVenkataSDeepthi/Data-Visualization-and-Web-Development-Tools/Data Visualization Projects/Visualize Data with a Heat Map/README.md

 ## Objective

 Create a heat map that visualizes global temperature data, with interactive features and proper alignment with the axes.
-The project meets the following **User Stories**:
+The project meets the following user Stories:

 ### User Stories